rphlmrk/EcoChartPro/README.md

 ## Support the Project ❤️

-If you find Eco Chart Pro useful, please consider starring the repository.
-Your support helps motivate continued development and new features!
+If you find Eco Chart Pro useful or believe in its vision, please consider **starring the repository!** Your support helps motivate continued development and the implementation of the features on our roadmap.

 ## Author